wayne927/send_gmail/README.md

 3) `send_gmail.py` reads this token pickle file to call gmail API to send email.

-Alternatively if security isn't much of a concern, you can turn on "Less secure app access" on the gmail account, and then use `not_secure.py` which requires storing assword in plain text
+Alternatively if security isn't much of a concern, you can turn on "Less secure app access" on the gmail account, and then use `not_secure.py` which requires storing password in plain text